mzazon/awesome-cloud-projects/aws/governing-costs-with-tagging/governing-costs-with-tagging.md

 ## Discussion

 This comprehensive tagging strategy establishes a foundation for effective cost management and governance across AWS resources.
 The implementation combines standardized tag taxonomies with automated enforcement mechanisms to ensure consistent resource attribution and accurate cost allocation.
+Following AWS Well-Architected Framework principles, this solution emphasizes operational excellence through automation and cost optimization through detailed visibility.

 The AWS Config integration provides continuous compliance monitoring, automatically detecting resources that lack required tags and triggering remediation workflows.
 This proactive approach prevents cost allocation gaps and maintains data quality for financial reporting.
-The Lambda-based remediation function applies sensible defaults while notifying teams to update tags with accurate information.
+The Lambda-based remediation function applies sensible defaults while notifying teams to update tags with accurate information, ensuring both automated compliance and human oversight.

 Cost Explorer integration enables detailed analysis of spending patterns across different dimensions like cost centers, environments, and projects.
 This granular visibility supports chargeback models where business units pay for their actual resource consumption, encouraging cost-conscious behavior and resource optimization.
-Resource Groups provide operational views of resources by tag categories, supporting both cost analysis and operational management workflows.
+Resource Groups provide operational views of resources by tag categories, supporting both cost analysis and operational management workflows as described in the [AWS Tagging Best Practices](https://docs.aws.amazon.com/whitepapers/latest/tagging-best-practices/tagging-best-practices.html).

 > **Tip**: Implement tag policies at the organization level using AWS Organizations to enforce tagging standards across all accounts in your organization.
+See [AWS Organizations Tag Policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_tag-policies.html) for implementation guidance.

 The strategy also supports advanced cost management scenarios like automated budget alerts based on tag values, cost anomaly detection for specific projects, and rightsizing recommendations filtered by resource categories.
 Regular review of tag compliance reports ensures the strategy evolves with organizational changes and new service adoption.